 - Conduit shall be mechanically continuous from source of current to all outlets.
 Conduit shall be electrically continuous from source of current to all outlets, unless a properly sized grounding conductor is routed within the conduit.
-All metallic conduits shall be bonded per the National Electrical Code. - Route exposed conduit and conduit above suspended ceilings (accessible or not) parallel/perpendicular to the building structural lines, and as close to building structure as possible.
+All metallic conduits shall be bonded per the National Electrical Code. - 2.
+Route exposed conduit and conduit above suspended ceilings (accessible or not) parallel/perpendicular to the building structural lines, and as close to building

+- structure as possible.
 Wherever possible, route horizontal conduit runs above water and steam piping. - 3.
 Route conduit through roof openings provided for piping and ductwork where possible.
 If not provided or routing through provided openings is not possible, route through roof jack with pitch pocket.
 Coordinate roof penetrations with other trades. - 4.
 Conduits, raceway, and boxes shall not be installed in concealed locations in metal deck roofing or less than 1.5" below bottom of roof decking. - 5.
 Avoid moisture traps where possible.
 Where unavoidable, provide a junction box with drain fitting at conduit low point. - 6.
 All conduits through walls shall be grouted or sealed into openings.
 Where conduit penetrates firewalls and floors, seal with a UL listed sealant.
 Seal penetrations with intumescent caulk, putty, or sheet installed per manufacturer's recommendations.
 All materials used to seal penetrations of firewalls and floors shall be tested and certified as a system per ASTM E814 Standard for fire tests or through-penetration fire stops as manufactured by 3M or approved equal. - 7.
 CONTRACTOR SHALL BE RESPONSIBLE FOR ALL OPENINGS REQUIRED IN MASONRY OR EXTERIOR WALLS UNDER THIS DIVISION.
-A QUALIFIED MASON AT THE EXPENSE OF THIS CONTRACTOR SHALL REPAIR ALL OPENINGS TO MATCH EXISTING CONDITIONS.

-- 8. Seal interior of conduit at exterior entries, air handling units, coolers/freezers, etc., and where the temperature differential can potentially be greater than 20°F, to prevent moisture penetration.
+A QUALIFIED MASON AT THE EXPENSE OF THIS CONTRACTOR SHALL REPAIR ALL OPENINGS TO MATCH EXISTING CONDITIONS. - 8.
+Seal interior of conduit at exterior entries, air handling units, coolers/freezers, etc., and where the temperature differential can potentially be greater than 20°F, to prevent moisture penetration.
 Seal shall be placed where conduit enters warm space.
 Conduit seal fitting shall be a drain/seal, with sealing compound, equal to O-Z/Gedney type EYD. - 9.
-Conduits, if run in concrete structure, shall be in middle one-third of slab thickness, and leave at least 3" min. concrete cover.
-Conduits shall run parallel to each other and spaced at least 8" apart centerline to centerline.
-Secure raceways to reinforcing rods to prevent sagging or shifting during concrete placement.
-Maximum conduit outside diameter 1". - 10.
-No conduits are allowed in concrete on metal deck unless expressly approved in writing by the Structural Engineer. - 11.
-Do not route conduits across each other in slabs on grade. - 12.
-Rigid polyvinyl chloride conduit (PVC) shall be installed when material surface temperatures and ambient temperature are greater than 40°F. - 13.
+No conduits are allowed in concrete on metal deck unless expressly approved in writing by the Structural Engineer. - 10.
+Do not route conduits across each other in slabs on grade. - 11.
+Rigid polyvinyl chloride conduit (PVC) shall be installed when material surface temperatures and ambient temperature are greater than 40°F. - 12.
 Where rigid polyvinyl chloride conduit (PVC) is used below grade, in a slab, below a slab, etc., a transition to rigid galvanized steel or PVC-coated steel conduit shall be installed before conduit exits earth.
-The metallic conduit shall extend a minimum of 6" into the surface concealing the non-metallic conduit. - 14.
-Contractor shall provide suitable mechanical protection around all conduits stubbed out from floors, walls or ceilings during construction to prevent bending or damaging of stubs due to carelessness with construction equipment. - 15.
-Contractor shall provide a polypropylene pull cord with 2000 lbs. tensile strength in each empty conduit (indoor and outdoor), except in sleeves and nipples. - 16.
-Telecommunications conduits that protrude through the structural floor shall be installed 1 to 3" above finished floor (AFF). - 17.
-Telecommunications conduits that enter into Telecommunications rooms below the finished ceiling shall terminate a minimum of 4" below ceiling and as close to the wall as possible. - 18.
+The metallic conduit shall extend a minimum of 6" into the surface concealing the non-metallic conduit. - 13.
+Contractor shall provide suitable mechanical protection around all conduits stubbed out from floors, walls or ceilings during construction to prevent bending or damaging of stubs due to carelessness with construction equipment. - 14.
+Contractor shall provide a polypropylene pull cord with 2000 lbs. tensile strength in each empty conduit (indoor and outdoor), except in sleeves and nipples. - 15.
+Telecommunications conduits that protrude through the structural floor shall be installed 1 to 3" above finished floor (AFF).

+- 16. Telecommunications conduits that enter into Telecommunications rooms below the finished ceiling shall terminate a minimum of 4" below ceiling and as close to the wall as possible. - 17.
 Telecommunications conduits that are below grade and enter into a building shall terminate a minimum of 4" above finished floor (AFF) and as close to the wall as possible.